VoloLuch/WRD-204-Technical-Instructions/README.md

 - Apple sticker + information packet
 - needle

-Press and hold the power button (Seen on **Figure 1**) until the Apple logo appears.
+Press and hold the power button (Seen on *Figure 1*) until the Apple logo appears.
 This will turn the iPhone on.

 ![Figure 1: iPhone Power Button](images/media/image1.png)
+**Figure 1:** Turning iPhone on

 ---